The Magician's Nephew: Plot summary

-The children recognise Jadis as evil and attempt to flee, but she follows them back to England by clinging to them as they clutch their rings.
-In England, she discovers that her magical powers do not work, although she retains her superhuman strength.
-Dismissing Uncle Andrew as a poor magician, she enslaves him and orders him to fetch her a "chariot"—a hansom cab—so she can set about conquering Earth.
-They leave, and she attracts attention by robbing a jeweller's shop in London.
-The police chase after her cab, until she crashes at the foot of the Kirke house.
-Jadis breaks off and tears an iron rod from a nearby lamp-post, using it to fight off police and onlookers when they mock her.
+The children attempt to flee, but Jadis follows them back to England by clinging to them as they clutch their rings.
+In England, she orders Uncle Andrew to fetch her a "chariot"a hansom cabso she can conquer Earth.
+She robs a jeweller's shop and returns to Kirke house pursued by police.
+Jadis tears an iron rod from a nearby lamp-post, using it to fight off police and onlookers when they mock her.

-When Jadis threatens the crowd, Polly and Digory grab her and put on their rings to take her out of their world – along with Uncle Andrew, Frank the cab-driver, and Frank's horse, Strawberry, who were all touching each other when the children grabbed their rings.
-In the Wood between the Worlds, Strawberry, when attempting to drink from one of the ponds, accidentally brings everyone into another world: a dark, empty void.
+Polly and Digory grab Jadis and put on their rings to take her out of their worldaccidentally bringing Uncle Andrew, Frank the cab-driver, and Frank's horse Strawberry, who were all touching each other when the children grabbed their rings.
+In the Wood between the Worlds, Strawberry, when attempting to drink from one of the ponds, accidentally brings everyone into a void.
 At first, Digory believes it to be Charn, but Jadis recognises it as a world not yet created.
-They then all witness the creation of a new world by the lion Aslan, who brings stars, plants, and animals into existence as he sings.
-Jadis, as terrified by his singing as the others are attracted to it, tries to kill Aslan with the iron rod; but it rebounds harmlessly off him, and in the creative soil of the new world it sprouts into a growing lamp-post.
-Jadis flees in terror.
+They witness the lion Aslan bringing stars, plants, and animals into existence as he creates the new world, Narnia.
+A terrified Jadis tries to kill Aslan with the iron rod, but it rebounds harmlessly off him, and in the creative soil of the new world it sprouts into a growing lamp-post.

-Aslan gives some animals the power of speech, commanding them to use it for justice and merriment or else risk becoming regular animals once again.
-Frank the cabby and his wife Helen are then crowned King and Queen of Narnia.
-Aslan confronts Digory with his responsibility for bringing Jadis into his young world, and tells Digory he must atone by helping to protect the new land of Narnia from her evil.
-Aslan transforms Strawberry, Frank's horse, into a winged horse called Fledge, and Digory and Polly fly on him to a distant garden high in the mountains.
-Digory's task is to take an apple from a tree in this garden and plant it in Narnia.
-At the garden Digory finds a sign warning not to steal from the garden.
+Aslan gives some animals the power of speech.
+Frank the cabby and his wife Helen are crowned King and Queen of Narnia.
+Aslan confronts Digory with his responsibility for waking Jadis and for bringing her into Narnia, and tells Digory he must atone by helping to protect the new land of Narnia from her evil.
+Aslan transforms Strawberry into a winged horse, and Digory and Polly fly on him to a distant garden.
+Digory's task is to take an apple from a tree in this garden to plant in Narnia.
+At the garden Digory finds a sign warning not to steal the fruit.